Matt Duffy Player Props: Royals vs. Guardians

 Matt Duffy At The Plate

-- Duffy has five doubles, a home run and seven walks while batting .303.
+- Duffy is hitting .290 with five doubles, a home run and seven walks.

-- Duffy has reached base via a hit in 22 games this year (of 37 played), and had multiple hits in three of those games.
+- Duffy has picked up a hit in 57.9% of his 38 games this year, with multiple hits in 7.9% of them.

-- He has gone deep in one of 37 games, and in 1% of his plate appearances.
+- He has homered in one of 38 games, and in 1% of his plate appearances.

-- Duffy has driven in a run in seven games this year (18.9%), including one multiple-RBI game.
+- Duffy has driven in a run in seven games this season (18.4%), including one multiple-RBI game.

-- He has scored at least once five times this season (13.5%), including one multi-run game.
+- He has scored at least one run five times this season (13.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.